duhanmeric/browser-game/README.md

 ## About Usernames

-Usernames character count must be in 3-10.
+Username characters count must be between 3-10